-GATE (Gross Anatomy for Teacher Education)Gross Dissection of the Thorax, Abdomen & Pelvis for Teacher Education
+GATE (Gross Anatomy for Teacher Education)Gross Dissection of the Back & Upper Limb for Teacher Education

 University of Alabama at Birmingham, Birmingham, AL

 The Department of Cell, Developmental and Integrative Biology (CDIB) in conjunction with the Department of Medical Education announces a professional development course in human gross anatomy with complete dissection for current and future high school and collegiate anatomy educators.
-This 4-day course includes lectures and complete dissection of the thorax, abdomen, and pelvis.
-It will also include a session on the use of team-based learning (TBL) to teach anatomy.
+This 3-day course includes lectures and complete dissection of the back and upper limb.
 Educational strategies for anatomy educators will be emphasized throughout.
 This course is specifically designed for teachers of anatomy at both the secondary and post-secondary levels.

-- Identify the contents and organization of the human thorax, abdomen, and pelvis.
+- Identify the contents and organization of the back and upper limb.

-- Relate the gross anatomy of the thorax, abdomen, and pelvis to common medical illnesses that may be of interest to future health professionals.
+- Relate the gross anatomy of the back and upper limb to common medical illnesses that may be of interest to future health professionals.

 Dissection of the human body is a privilege that is often restricted to medical and/or health professional students.
 Many anatomy educators at the high school and undergraduate level never get the chance to see and touch the actual anatomy that they are teaching.
 This course is designed to provide that opportunity.
 This course is specifically for current high school biology/anatomy teachers and undergraduate anatomy faculty at 2- and 4-year colleges and universities.
 Also invited to attend are graduate students and post-docs who plan to teach anatomy at either the secondary or collegiate level.
 We invite graduate students from both the biomedical science departments and the School of Education.